Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 	•	Vendor lock-in, i.e. vendor’s proprietary formats may make migration to another vendor complex and expensive

-## Security strategies
+## Security strategies and tips
-Data security means ensuring that research data are kept safe from corruption and that access is suitably controlled.
+Data security means ensuring that research data are kept safe from corruption and loss, and that access is suitably controlled.

+The security precaustions needed for your data will depend on your project.

+As we discussed in the "Legal and ethical considerations" section, if you're working with ... data, you're responsible for maintaining confidentiality of identifiable data.
+Make sure to work with your advisor and your research team to ensure data security

+This means data on your computer may need to be kept safe.
+Or you may be given access to a secure system that stores the data.

+Protect against:

+- Accidental or malicious damage/modification
+- Theft
+- Breach of confidentiality agreements and privacy laws.
+- Premature release of data
+	- voiding intellectual property claims.
+	- before data have been checked for accuracy and authenticity.

+### Password management
+In which case, you should be careful with your login credentials and be aware of policies moving or sharing the data.

+use a password manager.
+#### Good passwords

+#### Fun fact: Login passwords on your computer are easy to bypass
+Your computer password doesn't necessarily keep your data safe.
+Unless your files are encrypted on your computer, someone who has physical access to your computer can get access to your data with enough effort.

+How?
+Basiclaly, your computer's hard drive can be used like a big USB stick.
+File permissions for a user are set by your operting system.
+If someone boots your hard drive with their operating system, those permissions are irrelevant.
+This can involve different strategies for Macs and PCs, but in both cases it's easy to do with a bit of effort and Googling.

+As a precaution, encypt your hard drive.

+Find out More:

+PC example: hard drive taken out of computer and mounted on another host gives them access.
+Mac example: Connecting your Mac to another Mac and booting your Mac in Target Disk Mode, your Mac's hard drive will appear as a mounted drive on the other Mac.
+Unless Mac1 is encrypted with FileVault, all files will be accessible [website](https://support.apple.com/kb/PH10725?locale=en_US)*

+### Encryption
+Encryption is the process of converting data into an unreadable code.
+You must have access to a password or a secret encryption key to be able to read an encrypted file.

+Encrypting your data will help ensure your data remain safe from disclosure in the event that a laptop or other portable device such as a USB flash drive/memory stick ends up lost or stolen.

+- Data files on computer
+- Data files in transit
+- Entire computer harddrive
+### Deletion

 It is important to consider the security of your data to prevent:
-	•	Accidental or malicious damage/modification to data.
-	•
-	•	Theft of valuable data.
-	•
-	•	Breach of confidentiality agreements and privacy laws.
-	•
-	•	Premature release of data, which can void intellectual property claims.
-	•
-	•	Release before data have been checked for accuracy and authenticity.

 You need to consider the following questions for securing your research data:
 	•	How will you manage access arrangements and data security?